 The Malone Story

-Glorious Malone’s Fine Sausage began as a neighborhood store at the corner of Sixth and Hadley Streets on Milwaukee’s north side.
-Operated by husband-and-wife team George and Glorious Malone, the store offered basic provisions, household items, penny candy and deli meats.
-Malone’s Headcheese recipe became a popular specialty item in the late 60s when the couple went from sharing the treat during the holidays with friends and family to meeting customer orders.
+Glorious Malone’s Fine Sausage began as a neighborhood store at the corner of Sixth and Hadley streets on Milwaukee’s north side.
+Operated by husband-and-wife team George and Glorious Malone, the store offered basic provisions, household items, penny candy, and deli meats.
+Malone’s Headcheese recipe became a popular specialty item in the late ‘60s when the couple went from sharing the treat during the holidays to delivering on commercial orders.

 After George passed away, Glorious continued to manage and grow their expanding enterprise.
-By then, Malone’s increasing popularity led to accepting orders for the specialty meat from individuals, taverns and other corner stores across Milwaukee, in Racine and Kenosha, and as far south as Chicago.
+By then, Malone’s increasing popularity led to orders for the specialty meat from individuals, taverns, and other corner stores across Milwaukee, Racine, and Kenosha, and as far south as Chicago.

-Glorious had tweaked the recipe with improved flavor and spices, earned a state inspection license and a U.S. Department of Agriculture meat inspection license, and started selling to a broader market.
-Her son, Derek, and daughter, Denise, worked long hours by her side, reaching multiple markets throughout the Midwest.
+As the enterprise grew, Glorious improved the recipe with new flavors and spices, and earned a state inspection license and a U.S. Department of Agriculture meat inspection license.
+Her son, Derek, and daughter, Denise, worked long hours by her side to expand into markets throughout the Midwest.

 Malone’s is presently a 12,000-square-foot plant at 300 W. Walnut St. in Milwaukee, Wisconsin as a part of revitalization efforts in the King Drive neighborhood.
 The corner store is long gone, but the legacy of this family tradition continues to thrive.
 Glorious passed away in 2007, and the eldest Malone child, Daphne Jones, became President and CEO.

 Throughout the decades of growing her family’s business from a neighborhood corner store to a specialty meat distributor with international reach, Glorious maintained a fierce commitment to her family and to her community.
-She raised two daughters and a son became a grandmother to nearly two dozen grandchildren and great-grandchildren.
+She raised two daughters, one son, and became a grandmother to nearly two dozen grandchildren and great-grandchildren.

 Glorious Malone died of pancreatic cancer in March 2007.
 She was 75.